DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Conclusion

 \section{Conclusion}

-In this paper, we focus on a new problem of deepfake visual realism assessment, and we propose a comprehensive benchmark called DREAM, that is comprised of a deepfake video dataset of diverse quality, a large scale annotation that includes 140,000 realism scores and textual descriptions obtained from 3,500 human annotators, and a comprehensive evaluation and analysis of 16 representative realism assessment methods, including recent large vision language model based methods and a newly proposed description-aligned CLIP method.
-Through the experiments, we can see that reasonable accuracy for MOS regression can be achieved, especially by using deep fine-tuning and vision-language model based methods.
-Multiple aspects verify the boosting effect of pretraining on deepfake detection datasets, implying the close relation of these two tasks.
-The design of effective losses is also an important improving direction.
-Benefiting from the textual descriptions we newly annotated, the cross-modal alignment of visual and textual cues can be better learned, which we think is a very promising direction that deserve more future investigation, and the performance improvement and fine-grained textual explanation ability of DA-CLIP makes a good example and a starting point.
+In this paper, we focus on a new task of deepfake photorealism assessment, and we propose a comprehensive benchmark called DREAM, that is comprised of a deepfake video dataset of diverse quality, a large scale annotation and a comprehensive evaluation and analysis of 18 representative photorealism assessment methods, including recent large vision language model based methods and a newly proposed description-aligned CLIP method.
+Through the experiments, we can see that reasonable accuracy for in-domain MOS regression can be achieved, but cross-dataset generalization needs to be further improved.
+Benefiting from the textual descriptions, the cross-modal alignment of visual and textual cues can be better learned, which we think is a very promising direction that deserve more future investigation.
 Finally, we believe the DREAM benchmark and insights included in this study can lay the foundation for future research in this direction and other related areas.

-\begin{IEEEbiography}[{ }]{Bo Peng}(Member, IEEE){\space}received the BEng degree from Beihang University and the PhD degree from the Institute of Automation Chinese Academy of Sciences (CASIA), in 2013 and 2018, respectively.
-Since 2018, he has joined CASIA where he is currently an Associate Professor.
-His research focuses on computer vision, image forensics, deepfake detection, and responsible AIGC generation.
-He is the secretary of IEEE Beijing Biometrics Council Chapter and served as a member in several IEEE R10 committees. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zichuan Wang}{\space} received the BEng degree in Hunan University in 2024.
-He is currently pursuing a M.S. degree at the Institution of Automation, Chinese Academy of Sciences.
-His research interests are in computer vision and image quality assessment. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Sheng Yu}(Student Member, IEEE){\space} received the BEng degree in Computer Science from Xi’an Jiaotong University in 2025.
-He joined the Institute of Automation, Chinese Academy of Sciences in the same year to pursue a PhD degree.
-His current research focuses on computer vision and image forensics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xiaochuan Jin}(Student Member, IEEE){\space} received B.Eng. degree in Xidian University, China in 2019.
-He is a Master degree candidate in the New Labrotar of Pattern Recogntion (NLPR) at the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences, China.
-His current research focuses on computer vision and image generation. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Wei Wang}(Member, IEEE){\space} received his Ph.D. degree in pattern recognition and intelligent systems from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2012.
-He is currently an Associate Professor with the New Laboratory of Pattern Recognition (NLPR), CASIA.
-His research interests include artificial intelligence safety and multimedia forensics. \end{IEEEbiography}